google/docsy-example/content/en/docs/Examples/Notebooks/General/seasonal_decomp_example.md

 proc_data = coast.Process_data()
 grd = proc_data.seasonal_decomposition(temperature, 2, model="additive", period=6, extrapolate_trend="freq")
 ```

+    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/_utils/logging_util.py:21: DeprecationWarning: ProcessData is deprecated: Please use the 'ProcessData' class instead.
+This name will change in the next release.
+    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/_utils/process_data.py:114: DeprecationWarning: Supplying chunks as dimension-order tuples is deprecated.
+It will raise an error in the future.
+Instead use a dict with dimension names as keys.
+    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/_utils/process_data.py:116: DeprecationWarning: Supplying chunks as dimension-order tuples is deprecated.
+It will raise an error in the future.
+Instead use a dict with dimension names as keys.
+    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/_utils/process_data.py:118: DeprecationWarning: Supplying chunks as dimension-order tuples is deprecated.
+It will raise an error in the future.
+Instead use a dict with dimension names as keys.

 The returned xarray Dataset contains the decomposed time series (trend, seasonal, residual) as dask arrays